Skip to main content

 Elongation

-The modulus for steel of 30,000,000 (thirty million) psi means that a fastener will elongate .001 in/in of length for every 30,000 psi in applied stress.
-Therefore, if 90,000 psi is the desired preload, the bolt must be stretched .003 inches for every inch of length in the joint.
-This method of preloading is very accurate but it requires that the ends of the bolts be properly prepared and also that all measurements be very carefully made.
+The modulus for steel of 30,000,000 (thirty million) psi means that a fastener will elongate 0.001 in/in of length for every 30,000 psi in applied stress.
+Therefore, if 90,000 psi is the desired preload, the bolt must be stretched 0.003 inches for every inch of length in the joint.
+This method of preloading is very accurate, but it requires that the ends of the bolts be properly prepared and also that all measurements be very carefully made.
 In addition, direct measurements are only possible where both ends of the fastener are available for measurement after installation.
-Other methods of measuring lengths changes are ultrasonic, strain gages and turn of the nut.
+Other methods of measuring length changes are ultrasonic, strain gages, and turn of the nut.

 Torque

 By far, the most popular method of preloading is by torque.
 Fastener manufacturers usually have recommended seating torques for each size and material fastener.
-The only requirement is the proper size torque wrench, a conscientious operator and the
+The only requirement is the proper size torque wrench, a conscientious operator, and the proper torque requirement.

 Strain